xlx-creater/E-ENF/Events/ENF_Reference/README.md

-The ENF_Reference folder in EV-ENFD should be copied to this folder.
-Each '.wav' file contains the voltage changes of the power grid recorded by the transformer within an hour.
+Replace this folder with the 'ENF_Reference' folder in EV-ENFD, where each `.wav` file contains grid voltage changes recorded by the transformer within an hour.